Users & User Groups

 • Receive the Resolver sign-up email containing instructions on creating a new password and signing into Resolver.

-• User Enabled: Click the User Enabled toggle switch to deactivate the user account.
+• Enable User Access: Click the Enable User Access toggle switch to deactivate the user account.
 By default, the user account is enabled.

-• All Access: The All Access toggle switch allows Users to view, edit, and delete Objects and Object Types.
-The All Access toggle switch overrides Object Type Workflow permissions.
+• All Data Access: The All Access toggle switch allows users to view, edit, and delete objects and object types.
+The All Data Access toggle switch overrides object type workflow permissions.

 2. Click the Create button to create the new user account.